Customer Discovery's Critical Role in Startup Creation

 “They say that startups don’t starve, they drown," serial entrepreneur Rob Fitzpatrick wrote in his book, "The Mom Test."
 "You never have too few options, too few leads, or too few ideas.
 You have too many.
 You get overwhelmed.
 You do a little bit of everything."

-The first and simplest step to avoid drowning in info-overload is defining your segment.
+The first and simplest step?
+Avoid drowning in info-overload is defining your segment.

-Working with partners allows High Alpha Innovation to quickly ID and access a target segment we can get very specific feedback early on in our venture-building process.
+Working with partners allows us to quickly ID and access a target segment we can get very specific feedback early on in our venture-building process.

 After we bucket customers, we assess the problems they face through interviews that focus on the broad, open-ended questions mentioned above to understand customers' world, pain points, and current solutions they utilize today to solve for their JTBD.